Pathway to Becoming a Registered Dietitian Nutritionist

 Goal 1: To prepare graduates with the competencies necessary to become entry-level Registered Dietitian Nutritionists (RDN).

-Goal 2: To prepare career-ready Registered Dietitian Nutritionists (RDN) who are engaged in the professional community and lifelong learning.
+Goal 2: To prepare career-ready Registered Dietitian Nutritionists (RDN) who are trained to practice in a diverse, changing world, are engaged in the professional community, and are dedicated to lifelong learning.

 Competencies

+The expected program length is 21 months.
 If a student is unable to demonstrate proficiency in a specific set of competencies, the student may receive additional time not to exceed one month.
-The maximum time allowed to complete all supervised experiential learning and meet competencies is 2.5 years.
+We recommend students complete all supervised experiential learning and meet competencies within is 31.5 months.
+GMU graduate policy allows for a maximum of 5 years to complete a Masters Degree.

 Upon completion of the program, the degree granted is a Master of Science in Nutrition with a Dietetics Concentration.
-The degree requirements include completion of 48 credit hours and a total of 1,155 hours in supervised and alternative experiential learning.
+The degree requirements include completion of 45 credit hours.
+While SEL hours will vary depending on the specific sites chosen, a minimum of 1,155 total hours in supervised and alternative experiential learning will be met.
 A minimum GPA of 3.0 is required in order to be awarded a degree from the Graduate College.
 After the degree is conferred by GMU, the verification statements will be provided to the program graduates by the Program Director.
 The Commission on Dietetic Registration (CDR) will be notified by the Program Director within four weeks of students completing all of the requirements for graduate and posting of degree, at which time the graduate assumes responsibility for scheduling and taking the RDN exam.
 Students are encouraged to take the exam promptly after completing the program.

 Download a copy of the Future Education Model Graduate Degree Competencies and Performance Indicators for more information.